Is HBOT HSA/FSA Eligible? What Your Insurance Actually Covers

 Oxygen Utilization and Aerobic Capacity

 HBOT increases dissolved oxygen in plasma and hemoglobin, enhancing oxygen delivery to tissue.
-Studies in athletes show improved aerobic capacity and faster lactate clearance post-exercise (PMID 25738806).
-This translates to faster recovery between training sessions and reduced muscle soreness.
+Some studies in athletes suggest improved aerobic capacity and faster lactate clearance post-exercise.
+This may translate to faster recovery between training sessions and reduced muscle soreness.

 Inflammation and Immune Modulation

-Chronic systemic inflammation is linked to accelerated aging, cardiovascular disease, and metabolic dysfunction (PMID 20833832).
-Research indicates HBOT suppresses pro-inflammatory cytokines and activates anti-inflammatory pathways (PMID 24456528).
+Chronic systemic inflammation is linked to accelerated aging, cardiovascular disease, and metabolic dysfunction.
+Research indicates HBOT may suppress pro-inflammatory cytokines and support anti-inflammatory pathways.
 For athletes or fitness enthusiasts managing chronic overuse, this is a meaningful advantage.

 Cognitive Function and Brain Fog

-Brain fog—often driven by poor oxygen delivery, sleep debt, or chronic stress—responds to HBOT.
-Studies in healthy adults document improved cognitive processing speed and attention (PMID 31669057).
-For professionals in the NASA JSC and Clear Lake aerospace community, this is particularly relevant.
+Brain fog—often driven by poor oxygen delivery, sleep debt, or chronic stress—may respond to HBOT.
+A randomized controlled trial in healthy older adults documented improved cognitive function, including processing speed and attention (PMID 32589613).
+For professionals in the Clear Lake aerospace community, this is particularly relevant.

 GLP-1 receptor agonists (semaglutide, tirzepatide) are increasingly prescribed for weight loss.
 A known side effect is lean muscle loss.
-HBOT supports muscle recovery and anabolism, complementing the resistance training and IV nutrition protocols designed for GLP-1 patients at Wellness Elite Fitness (PMID 29180193).
+HBOT may support muscle recovery, complementing the resistance training and recovery protocols available to GLP-1 members at Wellness Elite Fitness.

 Comparing Costs: Membership vs. Insurance Billing